ssgoku129/clipplex/README.md

 ![](https://github.com/ssgoku129/clipplex/blob/master/example.gif)

-In this fork, I simply added a translator for the Windows paths so they are compatible with Linux, using a combination of WinNFSd and

-Using a simple batch script on startup called nfs_share.bat for example, containing the following:
+In this fork, I simply added a translator for the Windows paths so they are compatible with Linux, using a combination of WinNFSd and a simple batch script on startup called nfs_share.bat for example, containing the following:

 ```.\WinNFSd.exe "L:/" /l```